eth-ait/hci-project-group-11/README.md

 Optional: in this part you can also document the prototyping process: show different iterations, as well as failed ideas (Weeks 6-10)

 ## Final solution

+- We dropped the whole sensoring part (HOW the mood gets detected).
+We assume we have that data
+- Our solution is an extension to the Raumfeld app

+- Display and modify the user's current mood using the Navigator OR the sliders
+- Choose genre then refine the attributes to get to the wanted music mood (- Change parameters based on the user's current location?)
+- Social feature: mix moods with other users and get corresponding music playlist (i.e. for a party)
+- Explain specific example using 2 personas (analog to our video prototype)

     TODO
 Describe your final solution to the problem and the prototype you developed in more detail here.
 Upload your video to the "deliverables" folder and include the link here.